pbatard/AltInput/README.md

 Anything that isn't in the list above is not handled.

-The following KSP controls can be mapped to an input.
+The following KSP actions can be mapped to an input.
 These are the names you should use for `Mapping` when adding a `Control = Mapping` line in your config file:
 * `yaw`
 * `pitch`